cityjson/website/tutorials/flatcitybuf.md

 #### Opening local files

-You can show metadata of FlatCityBuf file with the following code:
+You can show the metadata of a FlatCityBuf file with the following code:

 ```python
 import flatcitybuf as fcb